FAQ

 Solar photovoltaic systems use photovoltaic panels to produce electricity.
 Solar hot water, or thermal, systems capture sunlight to heat water.
 SunPeak exclusively provides solar photovoltaic systems.

 The payback period for solar panels varies based on several factors.
-These considerations include the facility’s current electrical usage, the rate (cost) of utility power per kilowatt hour (kWh), the size of the solar PV system and the percentage of utility power it will offset, the cost of the solar PV system, and the availability of tax credits or other financial incentives.
-A reputable solar provider can help you figure out when your business will break even on the investment.
+Considerations include your facility’s current electrical usage, the rate (cost) of utility power per kilowatt hour (kWh), the size of the solar PV system installed and the percentage of utility power it will offset, the cost of the solar PV system, and the availability of tax credits, grants, or other financial incentives.
+A reputable solar provider will take these factors, along with your company's goals, into consideration when designing your system so that your ROI can be maximized.
+You can expect a solar proposal to include both simple payback and ROI figures.

 The Inflation Reduction Act of 2022 renewed and revitalized the federal Investment Tax Credit (ITC) for solar.
 The ITC awards a 30% dollar-for-dollar tax credit for solar investment.
-The Production Tax Credit (PTC) is an alternative tax credit to the ITC, rewarding solar system owners with tax credits for the first ten years of the system's life based on the amount of clean energy generated annually.
-These tax credits are eligible for direct cash payments (in lieu of tax credits) for tax-exempt entities, and, depending on the location of your facility and the types of equipment used, additional tax credit "adders" may apply.
-More specific information about federal tax credits and the accelerated depreciation benefits of solar can be found here.
+Tax-exempt entities are eligible for an equivalent direct cash payment (in lieu of a tax credit).
+Depending on the location of your facility and the components used in the solar installation, additional tax credit "adders" may apply.

 It’s also important to note that many states and local utilities offer financial incentives to businesses adopting solar.
 As an included service, SunPeak project developers research and apply for local incentives on behalf of every customer.
 They can provide more information on specific incentives available in your area.